Brazil v Germany (2014 FIFA World Cup): Aftermath

-As a result of being eliminated in the semi-finals, Brazil played in the third place game at the Estádio Nacional Mané Garrincha in Brasília, and never got to play at their home stadium of the Maracanã in Rio de Janeiro for the entire tournament despite being hosts.
-Brazil finished fourth after being defeated 3–0 in the third place play-off by the Netherlands on 12 July, where two of the three goals were conceded in the first 17 minutes.
+As a result of being eliminated in the semi-finals, Brazil played in the match for third place at the Estádio Nacional Mané Garrincha in Brasília, and never played at their home stadium of the Maracanã in Rio de Janeiro for the entire tournament despite being hosts.
+Brazil finished fourth after being defeated 3–0 in the match for third place by the Netherlands on 12 July, where two of the three goals were conceded in the first 17 minutes.
 The defeat meant that Brazil had conceded a total of 14 goals throughout the tournament, which was the most they had conceded in a single tournament, the most conceded by a World Cup host, and the most conceded by any team since Belgium allowed 15 during the 1986 tournament.
 Germany went on to win the World Cup for the fourth time and the first as a unified nation, after defeating Argentina 1–0 in extra time in the final on 13 July at the Maracanã.
 Germany had the support of the Brazilian crowd despite having eliminated the home team, given Brazil has a long-standing football rivalry with neighbours Argentina.

 The two consecutive losses, Brazil's first consecutive home defeats since 1940, led to coach Scolari's resignation on 15 July.
 Two weeks later, the Brazilian Football Confederation brought back Dunga as head coach of the Brazil national team.
 He had managed the team from 2006 until 2010, being dismissed following a 2–1 loss to the Netherlands in the 2010 FIFA World Cup quarter-finals.
 He was dismissed for a second time, following Brazil crashing out at the group stage of the Copa América Centenario in the United States two years later.

+In 2014, shortly after the match, a humorous website, named "Brasilalemanhaeterno" (eternal Brazil and Germany), was created in Brazil that continuously counted the score as though the match had never ended, serving as an online joke about the result.